 Impact of Brexit on UK Citizens Moving to Portugal

 Before exploring the possibility of moving to Portugal from the UK, it’s crucial to understand how border control worked before the UK left the European Union.
-Until the end of 2020, UK citizens were allowed to travel to Portugal without requiring visas, similar to how other EU citizens can today travel to Portugal.
+Until the end of 2020, UK citizens were allowed to travel to Portugal without a visa, as other EU citizens can today.

 While there are several pros and cons to living in Portugal now, it was slightly more beneficial before Brexit.
 UK citizens only had to register their residency with Portuguese authorities and were eligible for rights under the Withdrawal Agreement.